Economics

 Terms

-• Adverse Selection - a market situation where buyers and sellers have different information.
+• Adverse Selection - A market situation where buyers and sellers have different information.
 The result is that participants with key information might participate selectively in trades at the expense of other parties who do not have the same information

 • e.g. A person waits until he knows he is sick and in need of health care before applying for a health insurance policy.
 The buyer has more knowledge (i.e., about their health).
 To fight adverse selection, insurance companies reduce exposure to large claims by limiting coverage or raising premiums